TWarczak/data_warz/content/post/2021-08-01-austin-r-xgb-house-price/index.md

 ---
-title: "Predicting House Prices using Multi-class XGBoost, with Geospacial Plots and SHAP to Explain Model Behavior."
+title: "Using SageMaker + RStudio to Predict Home Prices with Multi-class XGBoost and Explaining Model Behavior with Geospacial Plots and SHAP."
 author: Todd Warczak
 date: '2021-08-19'
 slug: XGB-Multi-Class